-This eloquent article will be a bit different from the previous ones.
-Instead of being about a particular touristic attraction, it will be about a nice, convenient and cheap way to get around in Japan.
+In this article, Instead of talking a particular touristic attraction, we’ll show you a convenient and cheap way to get around in Japan.

 Tourists who visit Japan have the chance to use the fantastic Japan Rail Pass.
-However, people with a visa (whether it’s a work or study visa) like me cannot have access to this.
+However, people with a different visa cannot have access to this.

-This ticket is called Seishun 18 kippu (青春18きっぷ) and despite it having the words “seishun” (youth) and “18”, it has nothing to do with them, this ticket can be bought by everybody!
+This ticket is called Seishun 18 kippu (青春18きっぷ) and despite it having the words seishun (youth), it has nothing to do with one’s age: this ticket can be bought by anybody!
 There are some terms and conditions ticket buyers must adhere to though.

 Let’s see which ones:

 – This ticket may only be used during certain periods of the year

 – If you using the ticket in a group, the whole group needs to enter/leave the same train station

 – You must show the ticket to the manned turnstile’s desk instead of inserting it into the turnstile itself

 – Only local (普通) and rapid (快速) trains may be used with this ticket.
 Shinkhansen, express trains (急行) and limited express trains (特急) may not be accessed.